liferay/liferay-docs/deployment/articles/03-installing-a-search-engine/02-elasticsearch/05-advanced-configuration.markdown

 [TOC levels=1-4]

-The default configurations for Liferay's Elasticsearch adapter module are set in a Java class called `ElasticsearchConfiguration`.
+The default configurations for Liferay's Elasticsearch connector module are set in a Java class called `ElasticsearchConfiguration`.

-While the Elasticsearch adapter has a lot of configuration options out of the box, you might find an Elasticsearch configuration you need that isn't provided by default.
+While the Elasticsearch connector has a lot of configuration options out of the box, you might find an Elasticsearch configuration you need that isn't provided by default.
 In this case, add the configuration options you need.
-If something is configurable for Elasticsearch, it's configurable using the Elasticsearch adapter.
+If something is configurable for Elasticsearch, it's configurable using the Elasticsearch connector.

-## Adding Settings and Mappings to the Liferay Elasticsearch Adapter
+## Adding Settings and Mappings to the Liferay Elasticsearch Connector

 Think of the available configuration options as being divided into two groups: the most common ones that are easily configured, and more complex